Carapacik/gufo-me-dictionary-scraper/README.md

 Get words from gufo.me

-Used this to get dictionary for [Wordle App](https://github.com/Carapacik/Wordle)
+Used this to get dictionary for my [Wordly Game](https://github.com/Carapacik/WordlyPlus)

 ## Install
 Python 3.5 or higher is required